lightning145/Blitz3D-TSS/README.md

 ### Steps

+You need to go to the Releases, find Assimp, and extract it to the repository

 1. Open `blitz3d.sln` in Visual Studio 2022.
 2. Select Release or Debug config and rebuild the entire solution.
 3. All done!
 You can find output files in the `_release` and `_release/bin` dirs.
 Feel free to delete `.pdb` and `.ilk` files here.